Insurance 3: Must-Have Disaster & Property Coverage (+ Free Checklist)

 Japan Resident Tax 101: Why It Hits in June + English Tax Slip Included

 Tax return season’s over, but Japan’s next financial curveball is just around the corner: resident tax (住民税 / juminzei).
 Bills drop in June, and if you're not ready, they can sting.
-I’ve been there—my German friend once wrestled with last year’s income, puzzled by a huge tax bill.
 Spoiler: it’s all based on the previous year’s earnings.

 Banking & Taxes in Japan: How to Avoid the Biggest Expats' Headaches

 Relocating to Japan from the U.S. has been an incredible journey—but it hasn’t come without challenges.
-One of the biggest headaches we faced was opening a bank account and figuring out how the financial and tax systems work.
 In today’s post, I’ll walk you through the common issues many foreigners encounter when it comes to banking and taxes in Japan, and how you can avoid the stress.

 Harassment in Japan: Know Your Rights, Protect Your Health + Free Harassment Evidence Log Sheet Download